-Below is the Half aWake Contest in Kansas City.
+Half aWake Contest in Kansas City.
 Photos sent in by Jeff Renz.

 "Here are some photos of our Half A Wake Contest.
 We are the HAFFA club.
 Heart of America Free Flight Association.
 We still have a couple members finishing up their Half A Wakes.
 We keep points and fly against each other once a month.
 This kit is a blast to build and fly." - Jeff Renz, Overland Park, Kansas